 - Stock essentials: Flashlights, batteries, non-perishable food, bottled water, and any medications you may need.
 Keep an emergency kit in your vehicle with essentials such as a blanket, flashlight, booster cables, water, and snacks.

-- Reverse ceiling fan direction to push warm air down in winter.
+- Change ceiling fan direction to push cool air down in warmer months.

 - Learn about your rate plan options on our Customer Choice webpage